About the University of Oxford

 Social Sciences Division

-The Social Sciences Division at the University of Oxford represents one of the largest groupings of social scientists in the world.
-It brings together over 1,000 researchers committed to tackling some of the major challenges facing humanity, such as sustainable resource management, migration, global governance, justice, poverty and development.
+The Social Sciences Division at the University of Oxford represents one of the largest groupings of social scientists globally.
+It brings together over 1,000 researchers committed to tackling some of the significant challenges facing humanity, such as sustainable resource management, migration, global governance, justice, poverty and development.
 Their research combines rigorous and innovative quantitative methodologies and theoretical approaches using individual and collective experiences and actions.
 Over 5,000 students are enrolled on undergraduate and postgraduate courses in the division.

 In addition to the four academic divisions, the central university has a Department for Continuing Education and a division for Gardens, Libraries and Museums.